cakesolutions/scala-kafka-client/README.md

 ```

 ## scala-kafka-client-akka
 The Akka module provides a Consumer Actor that can be convenient when developing applications with Akka.

-The Akka consumer has buffering capabilities to increase throughput as well as some helpers to provide easy configuration.
+### Asynchronous and Non Blocking Kafka Consumer
+This module provides a configurable KafkaConsumerActor which utilises Akka to provide an asynchronous and non-blocking Kafka consumer,
+which is often desirable when building highly scalable and reactive applications with a Scala stack.

+The basic KafkaConsumer provided by the Kafka Java client is not thread safe and must be driven by a client poll thread,
+typically from a blocking style poll loop.
+While this type of approach may be adequate for many applications, there are
+some known drawbacks:

+1. Threading code must be implemented to facilitate the poll loop.
+2. One thread is required per consumer.
+3. Network IO and message processing occurs on the same thread, increasing round-trip latency.

+The KafkaConsumerActor utilises Akka's message dispatch architecture to implement an asynchronous consumer with a poll loop that pull and buffer records from
+Kafka and dispatches to the client asynchronously with a separate thread (analogous to the [Reactor Pattern](https://en.wikipedia.org/wiki/Reactor_pattern)).

+- TODO Confirmation pattern (at least once)  - commit modes (redelivery) - caching

+### Configuration

+### Message Exchange Patterns

 ## scaka-kafka-client-testkit
 The scala-kafka-client-tesktkit supports integration testing of Kafka client code by providing helpers that can start an in-process Kafka and Zookeeper server.